How to create a file with the data to be imported

 To begin, you can download a sample file to see how your data will need to be prepared for import.
 You can also start from an existing spreadsheet if you have one and use the downloaded sample file as a guide.

-Next click on the "Download Sample File" button:
+Next click on the "Download Sample File" button ⤵

-Open the file in Excel.
-It can then be useful to click on "File" and "Save As" and rename this file so that you can use it for your import file.
+NOTE: You might want to click on "File" and "Save As" and rename this file so that you can use it for your import file.

 Preparing your Data

 As you build your data for import — whether or not, you use the sample file as a starting point — keep checking your data quality.
 Ensure there are no spaces before and after data in any column, that email addresses are all valid (no "mailto:" in the email address, for example), that data is all in the correct column (all cities in the City column) and that your data meets all the mandatory field requirements.